TAYmit/umExM/README.md

 #### Distortion analysis
   - The code is from previous publication (Expansion microscopy of C. elegans: https://doi.org/10.7554/eLife.46249)
 #### Countinuity analysis
-  - The code is in the folder called Countinuity
+  - The code is in the folder called Continuity
 #### Unpaired t-test
   - Analysis was carried with t.test(x=data_controlgroup, y=data_experimentalgroup, alternative = "two.sided", paired = FALSE) with RStudio 2021.09.2+382 with R version 4.1.2
 #### Deconvolution